davidstone/technical-machine/readme.md

 * `cmake .. -G"Ninja" -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_BUILD_TYPE=Release` (you can also use `-G"Unix Makefiles"` instead if you do not install ninja)
 * `ninja`
 * Fill in server information for the server you want to connect to, as found in "build/settings/settings.xml".
 * Run the program with `./ai [depth]`, where depth is an optional value that tells Technical Machine how many turns ahead to look (defaults to 2).
-The depth can be updated by sending a PM to the bot (if you are a trusted user, set in `trusted_users.txt`) with the command `!depth #`.

 ### Build targets